How to set up and install a computer printer

 Setup printer and install software

+After connecting the printer and turning it on, you'll need to install the printer's software and drivers.
 Every printer should come with the software used to install a printer in Windows or your operating system.

 - Insert the CD that came with the printer.
-If the CD does not automatically start, open My Computer, double-click on the CD drive, and then click the Setup or Install file.
+If the CD does not automatically start, open My Computer, double-click the CD drive, and then click the Setup or Install file.
 If you have downloaded the drivers, run the downloaded setup file.

-- Follow the installation wizard and once completed, your software is installed.
+- Follow the installation wizard, and once completed, your software is installed.

 - Test the printer to make sure it is working.

-Computer with no CD drive
+Computer with no CD, DVD, or disc drive

 Installing a printer only using the drivers